UAJCA GIRLS CRICKET

 GIRLS' CRICKET DEVELOPMENT UPDATE

-Mark Jobling reports that after just 7 days, fourteen girls have already signed up to attend the Winter Coaching course at Sandylands, as below.
+Mark Jobling reports that after just 3 weeks, an amazing twenty girls have signed up to attend the Winter Coaching course at Sandylands, as below.
 That's terrific.
 There are 32 places and at this rate we may fill them all from UAJCA without having to offer places to others!!
 Fantastic #comeonthegirls

 GIRLS' CRICKET DEVELOPMENT